What is careless driving?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

-Most of us feel we’ve grudgingly accepted the existence of careless drivers and their unsafe behavior in their vehicles (just look at the skyrocketing popularity of voluntary “defensive driving” courses), but the fact is that at some point in our motor vehicle operation, as an average driver we are all prone to do some driving behavior considered unsafe (or to fail to do something safe).
-Gaining a grasp of the true consequences of our own careless behavior, including knowing when and how it may violate a traffic statute in our state, will lead to fewer motor vehicle accidents and citations and lower fines and insurance premiums for everyone, not to mention higher levels of general sanity among our 200 million drivers.
+Most of us feel we’ve grudgingly accepted the existence of careless drivers and their unsafe behavior in their vehicles (just look at the skyrocketing popularity of voluntary “defensive driving” courses).
+The fact is that at some point, the average driver will do something unsafe (or to fail to do something safe).
+Gaining a grasp of the true consequences of our own careless behavior, including knowing when and how it may violate a traffic statute in your state, will lead to fewer motor vehicle accidents and citations and lower fines and insurance premiums for everyone, not to mention higher levels of general sanity among our 200 million drivers.

-One of the first keys to understanding the legal significance of careless driving is to distinguish it from reckless driving.
+One of the first things to understand is the difference between careless driving laws and reckless driving.

 In most dictionaries, carelessness is a part of the definition of recklessness, and, to an extent, the reverse is true as well.
 But the legal world does not rely solely on dictionary definitions.
 Most statutes define reckless driving, at least in part, as including “wanton disregard.”
 As you can tell from the sound of it, this is a much higher standard to place on a person than mere carelessness.
 Careless driving, such as lane drifting or falling asleep at the wheel, is rarely (if ever) wanton.